 Our measure of relative TFP is transitive.
-This implies that productivity profiles are comparable across countries within sectors in the sense that $\frac{A{jk}}{A{j'k}} = \frac{A{jk}}{A{USk}} \left(\frac{A{j'k}}{A{USk}}\right)^{-1}$.
+This implies that productivity profiles are comparable across countries within sectors in the sense that $(A{jk}/A{j'k} = A{jk}/A{USk}(A{j'k}/A{USk})^{-1}$.
 However, one cannot compare TFP in any country between sectors k and k', as this would mean comparing productivities across different goods.

 The productivity indices could alternatively be interpreted as differences in sectoral product quality across countries.
-Under this interpretation there would not exist any cost differences arising from TFP differentials across countries but consumers would be willing to spend more on goods of higher quality.
-Differences in M{ijk} across countries would not arise because of differences in quantities shipped due to cost differentials but rather because of differences in quality.
-Since we look only at the value of trade, for our purposes the two interpretations are equivalent.10
+Under this interpretation, there would not exist any cost differences arising from TFP differentials across countries but consumers would be willing to spend more on goods of higher quality.
+Differences in M{ijk} across countries would not arise because of differences in quantities shipped because of cost